icyphy/accessors/accessors/web/hosts/node/test/README.txt

 Prerequisite modules that must be installed in Node using npm:
  * fs: file system access

-Start node, requiring the host.js file:
+To start the interactive version of the Node.js host:

-> node -e testNodeHost.js
+> node nodeHost.js

-You will receive a reply "undefined", which is normal.
+instantiate('hosts/common/test/SimpleTestAccessor');

 Set a search path for accessors: